Docs

 Keybindings

-There are two types of keybindings available.
-Emacs mode and Vi mode.
-The keybindings can be changed via the config file (~/.myclirc) or toggled via F4 key.
+There are two editing modes available: Emacs mode and Vi mode.
+The editing modes can be changed via the config file (~/.myclirc) or toggled via the F4 key.

 Favorite Queries